samdfonseca/flipadelphia/README.md

    dev-build

 COMMANDS:
-   sanitycheck, c       Run a quick sanity check (DEV PURPOSES ONLY) serve, s             Start the Flipadelphia server help, h              Shows a list of commands or help for one command
+     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h           show help
+   --env value, -e value  An environment from the config.json file to use (default: "bolt") [$FLIPADELPHIA_ENV] --config value         Path to the config file. (default: "config.json") [$FLIPADELPHIA_CONFIG] --help, -h             show help
    --version, -v          print the version

-$ ./flipadelphia serve -h
+$ ./flipadelphia
-NAME:
-   flipadelphia serve - Start the Flipadelphia server

-USAGE:
-   flipadelphia serve [command options] [arguments...]

-OPTIONS:
-   --env, -e "development"      An environment from the config.json file to use [$FLIPADELPHIA_ENV] --config "config.json"       Path to the config file. [$FLIPADELPHIA_CONFIG]
+flipadelphia: Using BoltDB persistence store: /Users/samfonseca/.flipadelphia/flipadelphia_dev.db
+flipadelphia: Listening on port 3006
 ```

 ## Usage